rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-09-19-a-song-like-summer.md

 <div class="image-credits"><b>A well spent day-off.
 (Image : Meetup app and Kalpani’s phone)</b></div>

-### Next comes the competitions and achievements,
+### Next comes the competitions and achievements during RGSoC,

 [__Janakshi :__](https://lk.linkedin.com/in/janakshidulanga)
 * Presented her work at Business, Law  Technology conference organized by APIIT and won the best researcher award for the Technology track.
 * Selected for the final round of 19 th National best quality ICT awards 2017( NBQSA 2017).
-And now waiting for the final results.
+And now she's in the winner circle.

 [__Kalpani :__](https://lk.linkedin.com/in/kalpani-bhagya-ranasinghe-256585110)
 * Participated in SheCoderess v.1.0, which was a hackathon organized by University of Uwa Wellassa, Sri Lanka.
 And her team won the first place.
 * Participating in Hackx competition, which seeks innovative ideas and organized by University of Kelaniya, Sri Lanka.
-Her team got selected to the final round.
+Her team got selected for the final round.

 **Both of us:**
 * Both of us participated in the Hacktitude competition.
 This was organized by 99x Technologies.
-The best thing is, both of us got selected to the final round too. 😇
+The best thing is, both of us got selected for the final round too. 😇

 ## Helping hands